 To reach this shrine, you can choose to walk up the hill or ride a shuttle bus – I advise the latter option.
 Upon reaching the top part of the hill, you can easily feel the breeze coming from the river!

-Aside from the cool breeze, you can also have some nagashi somen (flowing noodles) at Hirobun, the only place in Kyoto that serves it, or enjoy some local kaiseki (traditional Japanese multi-course dinner) with the river flowing underneath you.
+Aside from the cool breeze, you can also have some nagashi somen (flowing noodles) at Hirobun, which is the only place in Kyoto that serves this, or enjoy some local kaiseki (traditional Japanese multi-course dinner) with the river flowing underneath you.

 — 京都国際マンガミュージアム (@kyotomm) June 2, 2018

 Tons of manga and manga-related exhibitions are waiting for you at this indoor museum.
 What’s more is that passes such as the Kyoto City Subway Pass, the Kyoto Freepass, and the Kyoto Kimono Passport allow pass holders to enjoy discounts on the museum admission fee.

 An edutainment-oriented facility, this aquarium boasts up to nine zones of exhibits.
 There are also activities and animal shows in which visitors can interact with the animals!

 Shopping is a must whenever you visit Japan!
 These two shopping streets in Kyoto are adjacent to each other.
 Whatever you want – be it food, anime goods, fashion goods, or cosmetics – just name it and they’ll have it.
 The streets are roofed so you won’t have to worry about the sun.